shuzhao-li-lab/PythonCentricPipelineForMetabolomics/README.md

 or download the source and install manually:

-`pip install -e .`
+`pip install -e .` or `pip install .`

-optionally, download the MoNAfiles for LC-MS-MS_Negative_Mode and Positive_Mode in msp format for orbitraps and place in the annotation_sources/ sub_directory and download or create a JMS-compliant version of LMSD or HMDB, named HMDB.json and LMSD.json, and place in annotation_sources/ as well.
+Additional files such as the LC-MS/MS databases from MoNA, a JMS-compliant version of the HMDB and LMSD can be download and placed in the correct directory by running:

+`pcpfm download_extras`

+After the basic installation is complete.
+By running this command, you agree to the terms and conditions of those 3rd pary resources.
+Namely this includes that the HMDB is NOT to be used for commercial purposes.

 ## Basic Usage